3Gen App | Elections

 The video shows viewing candidate details, adding an access code and submitting a vote.
-There is a short survey about the role of the Youth President after voting.
+There was a short survey about the role of the Youth President after voting.

-Children and young people in the Methodist Church of Britain aged 8-23 are allowed to vote in these elections.
-To do so, they need a code, which they will receive after they've been registered to vote.
-Anyone not yet registered to vote can be registered until 5 December 2020.
+Children and young people in the Methodist Church of Britain aged 8-23 were allowed to vote in these elections.

 Youth President Candidates